Beautiful Hydrangea Varieties to Grow at Home

 If you’ve been dreaming of luscious white or blue blooms as a backdrop in your summer garden— then you’ve probably considered planting a hydrangea or two.
 These hardy deciduous shrubs are a great choice for partly-shaded gardens with rich, well-drained soil.
 If you’ve got a spot in your garden that’s calling for a hydrangea, keep reading.
 This is our list of everything you need to know about the seven most common types of hydrangea in the US.

-With a variety of flower colors and shapes to choose from, it’s easy to find a hydrangea that you love.
+With a variety of flower colors and shapes to choose from and a host of uses and benefits, it’s easy to find a hydrangea that you love.
 Beyond their initial bloom color, several varieties on this list even offer evolving colors with the seasons—flower clusters that turn from white to pink, or dark green leaves that become red in the fall.

 1. Bigleaf Hydrangea